alphabin1/appium-camera-injection/README.md

     appium
     ```

     *Note : If a Chrome driver version mismatch error message appears.
-Download the Chrome driver that is compatible with your device and include the path in   the argument.
 By using this argument, restart the appium.*

     ```
-    appium --chromedriver-executable /path/to/my/chromedriver
+    appium --allow-insecure chromedriver_autodownload
     ```

 - Setup code